radiantearth/stac-api-spec/core/README.md

 the landing page.
 This is a slight break from how OGC API does things, as STAC feels it is important for clients to be able to understand conformance in a single request.
 To be conformant to OGC API's the `/conformance` endpoint must be implemented as well.

-This particular catalog provides the ability to browse down to STAC Collections through its `child` links, and also provides the search endpoint to be able to search across items in its collections.
+This particular catalog provides the ability to browse down to child STAC Collection objects through its `child` links, and also provides the search endpoint to be able to search across items in its collections.
 Note though that none of those links are required, other servers may provide different conformance classes and a different set of links.